Erudika/scoold/README.md

 para.max_comment_length = 255
 # Post body limit (characters)
 para.max_post_length = 20000
+# Sets the default tag for new questions
+para.default_question_tag = "question"
 ```

 On startup, Scoold will try to connect to Para 10 times, with a 10 second interval between retries.
 After that it will